[2025-jun-17] The SlackDocs Wiki has moved to a new server, in order to make it more performant.

 Initializing LUKS and LVM

-Other methods of disk encryption will work similarly.
-This guide will focus on LUKS + LVM storage encryption to protect mobile hardware.
+The focus of this guide is on LUKS + LVM storage encryption.
 The following is modified directions from the README_CRYPT.TXT found here .

 Create a 4GB logical volume that will store the swap partition: